 But if you have time, enter the 13th century cathedral and pay to visit the beautiful cloister with many azulejos tiles and the surprising ceiling of the Chapter house..

 In the Lower part of Porto stand the Bolsa Palace.
-Not my favorite location, but I am listed it because it would be a nice visit for many people.
+Not my favorite location, but I am listing it because it would be a nice visit for many people.

 The building is neo-classic and some rooms offer unique decors with arabic influence.